Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 #### 3.1.1.
 The Main Annotation Layout

-The `main-layout` will be updated to accommodate the new Layer View.
-A good approach would be a three-column layout within the `image-section`'s parent.
+The `main-layout` accommodates the canvas and Layer View side by side within the `image-section`.
+A responsive two-column layout keeps the canvas on the left and the Layer View on the right.

 ```
 +--------------------------------------------------------------------------+